Luis Arraez Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.63 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.60).

-- Athletics pitchers combine to allow the most home runs in baseball (99 total, 1.7 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (100 total, 1.7 per game).

-- Fujinami (2-5 with a 12.00 ERA and 31 strikeouts in 30 2/3 innings pitched) makes the start for the Athletics, his fifth of the season.
+- The Athletics will send Medina (0-4) to make his fifth start of the season.
+He is 0-4 with a 6.83 ERA and 24 strikeouts in 27 2/3 innings pitched.

-- His most recent time out was in relief on Wednesday when the righty threw a scoreless third of an inning against the Atlanta Braves without giving up a hit.
+- The righty last appeared in relief on Sunday, when he threw 5 1/3 innings against the Houston Astros, allowing five earned runs while giving up seven hits.

-- In 17 games this season, the 29-year-old has a 12.00 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .282 to his opponents.
+- In five games this season, the 24-year-old has an ERA of 6.83, with 7.8 strikeouts per nine innings.
+Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.